unicef-drp/mics-geocoding/CONTRIBUTING.md

 ### 4. Verify Installation

-- The MICS GIS toolbar should appear
+- The MICS Geocode toolbar should appear
 - Click the icon to open the plugin
 - Check the QGIS log panel for any errors